 Me: I don't know, I don't have any ideas...

 Yuko: Really?
 How about [suggests something I have done or know about]?

 Me: Nah, nobody would be interested in that OR Everyone already knows that OR I am not really an expert.

-It took me months to be able to appreciate some of what I know or have experienced enough to come up with an idea for a speech, without weeks of Yuko pushing me.
+It took me months to be able to appreciate some of what I know or have experienced enough to come up with an idea for a speech without weeks of Yuko pushing me.
 When I finally took a serious look at how I am always dismissing myself, I was shocked.
 I would never treat others like this, and yet, when it comes to myself, I always invariably put myself down.
 And underestimate what I am good at.

 I don't know where this comes from...maybe it comes from my Italian culture: growing up I always excelled in school, and learned I had to minimize my intelligence and knowledge to be liked.
 Italians often mercilessly bully those who are good at school, and I felt constantly unsafe, especially in middle school.
 In Italy it is also a no-no to say you are very good at anything, or to push for more opportunities or rewards because you perform better - especially if you are a woman.
 Every time I scored high on a test, or achieved more than others, I felt I had to hide it.

-Or maybe it’s because of my own family, they always focused on negatives (you are too fat! you talk too much!) and rarely praised achievements.
-It’s amazing now thinking back to when I received a full scholarship out of the blue to attend an American college while still in high school, and my family acted as if I had just killed someone.
-The mood was one of mourning, rather than celebration, and I was made to feel guilty to pursue education away from home.
-I was often called selfish and “too ambitious for a girl” every time I tried to make use of my own abilities.
+Or maybe it's because of my own family, they always focused on negatives (you are too fat! you talk too much!) and rarely praised achievements.
+I was often called selfish and "too ambitious for a girl" when I tried to make use of my own abilities.